 A graduate of the Yale University School of Architecture, she has been a Loeb Fellow at the Harvard University Graduate School of Design and a Bosch Public Policy Fellow at the American Academy in Berlin, where she examined green building practices in Germany.

 She has given well over one hundred and fifty presentations, nationally and internationally, over the last 20 years.
 Internationally, she has made presentations in Germany, Italy, Japan, Hong Kong and Lebanon.
 She has presented to audiences at many major U.S. universities, including Harvard, Yale, Columbia, Cornell, and MIT.

 Brown speaks on green design and building in the public sector, greening schools and universities, and green roadway and infrastructure design and construction.

 Videos, including a talk and several interview clips, an audio of an NPR Living On Earth interview, and information about her books are all available here.
-To discuss Hillary Brown as a possible speaker, please call 408-865-0888, or send us an email message here.
+For the most up-to-date information on Hillary Brown and to explore engaging her as a speaker, visit her website here.